NocturnalSolutions/KituraBook/3-routers.md

 Okay, so nothing too surprising there.

 Aside from these methods, you may recall in an earlier example that we used `all()`.
 Setting a handler with this method will cause the handler to fire no matter what HTTP method was used to access the path.
-To extract part of a previous example from this book…
+This bit of code may look a little familiar:

 ```swift
 router.all("/request-info") { request, response, next in